We have all the answers

 Bacterial cultures (e.g. used in cheese making) that contain no dairy products.
 Typically the bacteria are grown up to usable concentrations on dairy bases.
 Vegan cultures may be grown up on soy or other vegetable type bases.

 Flavors that contain no ingredients derived from animals or animal byproducts such as milk or honey, are non-gmo sourced, and plant-based.

 - Vegetable glycerine

-Vegetable glycerine is derived from plant oils and is used in our GO Veggie!
-Dairy Free Shreds to keep them moist.
+Vegetable glycerine is derived from plant oils and is used in our GO VEGGIE Vegan Shreds to keep them moist.

-- What is the difference between lactose free and dairy free?
+- What is the difference between lactose free and vegan/dairy free?

 Lactose free products are not the same as dairy or casein free products.
 Products that are called “Lactose Free” do not contain any milk sugar, but they may contain casein, lactose free milk protein.
-If you are lactose intolerant (sensitive to lactose, the sugar naturally present in milk) we recommend you try our GO Veggie!
-Lactose Free products.
-If you would like to avoid milk proteins or dairy completely, we recommend our GO Veggie!
-Dairy Free products as these products do not contain lactose or milk proteins.
+If you are lactose intolerant (sensitive to lactose, the sugar naturally present in milk) we recommend you try our GO VEGGIE Lactose Free products.
+If you would like to avoid milk proteins or dairy completely, we recommend our GO VEGGIE Vegan products as these products do not contain lactose or milk proteins.

 - Xanthan gum

 Xanthan gum is a food additive (a naturally derived polysaccharide) that we use to add and maintain texture in our cream cheese alternative.